 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have over 1500 classic Manchester United shirts and pieces of kit from 1980 to the present day.
-These include an extremely rare 1980 to 82 home shirt (above) with a great vintage design as worn by Lou Macari, Sammy McIlroy and Kevin Moran when Ron Atkinson took over as manager and the side finished eighth and then third in the league.
+They have over a whole host of classic Manchester United shirts and pieces of kit from the 80s to the present day.
+These include an extremely rare 1980 to 82 home shirt (above left) with a great vintage design as worn by Lou Macari, Sammy McIlroy and Kevin Moran when Ron Atkinson took over as manager and the side finished eighth and then third in the league.

 Click on my link above and add something to your basket.
 Hover over the footballs hanging in the top right corner and click on ‘Basket’ from the subsequent menu that pops up.

 Enter CFSPJ10 in the ‘Discount Codes’ box and receive 10% off of your order!

 Buy From: Vintage Football Shirts

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).